 Students will brainstorm a list of adjectives that describe them as a person.
+This activity can also be done by asking peers to list adjectives that describe them.
 They will work in pairs or with the teacher to trace each other's head in pencil using a flashlight and their shadow on large black construction paper.
 They will cut these silhouettes out and glue them on light colored paper.
 They will choose 8-10 adjectives that best describe them from their list to write on brightly colored paper and glue onto their silhouette.
 They will then use this list to create a "Positive Paragraph" about themselves, elaborating on the "why" of at least three of their personal adjectives.
 They must also use the comparative or superlative form of the adjective at least 3 times in their paragraph.

 Some students can be given lists of adjectives to choose from, instead of trying to come up with them completely on their own.
 (Or let them try on their own for a while and then give them the list for extra support.)
 Additionally, be aware that many higher level words are less familiar and more difficult for struggling readers to read.
 There are ways to make the lists "readable", including using QR codes with the oral pronunciation of the words, using a reading "pen" device that will read the word, or having the list on the computer and using the text-to-speech function.
-You will also have to allow these students to have access to the definitions for unknown words. \This would fit into the Social Emotional Standard of Self-Concept
+You will also have to allow these students to have access to the definitions for unknown words.